 2] Using Keyboard Shortcut

-Alternatively, you can reset Task Manager to default settings only by using a couple of shortcut steps of your keyboard.
+Alternatively, you can reset Task Manager to default settings only by using a few shortcut steps on your keyboard.

 To do this, click on the Start Menu and scroll down until you find the Task Manager option.

-If you’re getting a problem in finding the Task Manager then let me know you that this option is under Windows System.
+If you’re getting a problem finding the Task Manager then let me tell you that this option is under Windows System.
 So, expand the Windows System and you will find it.

 Now press and hold Ctrl+Shift+Alt keys and then hit the Task Manager option.